 1. Don't over-spend on parts.
-The basic components of a rocket, such as paper body tubes, balsa fins, and balsa or plastic nose cones are not going to cost you a lot if you design your rocket to use the inexpensive parts that are available from the four "official" component vendors: Aerospace Specialty Products, Balsa Machining Service, eRockets, or Estes.
+The basic components of a rocket, such as paper body tubes, balsa fins, and balsa or plastic nose cones are not going to cost you a lot if you design your rocket to use the inexpensive parts that are available from the "official" component vendors: Aerospace Specialty Products, Apogee, Balsa Machining Service, eRockets, or Estes.
 See their addresses in the "Resources" chapter of this Handbook.
 Get advice from an experienced NAR mentor concerning where to get parts and what kinds to get, to avoid overspending on materials that are overpriced or will not be needed.

 2. Use the right materials in the right places.
-Body tubes and launch lugs should be commercially-made, smooth, and strong.
-Don't try using gift-wrap rolls or other "economy" parts for the main structural member of your rocket, or soda straws for launch lugs.
+Body tubes should be commercially-made, smooth, and strong.
+Don't try using gift-wrap rolls or other "economy" parts for the main structural member of your rocket.
 Use balsa wood (or aircraft plywood or basswood) from a hobby store for your fins, probably at least 1/8 inch thickness (for balsa), and make sure that the wood grain lines start on the fin-body glue joint and go outward from it.
-Be careful about rocket airframe weight management, with this year's payload of 3 eggs you cannot make your rocket too big and heavy without exceeding the liftoff mass limit of 650 grams.

 3. Use the right glues.
 Body parts should be held together with yellow carpenter's wood glue or epoxy, not white glue or hot-melt glue.
-You can use cyanoacrylate "super" glues for repairs, but do not use them for structural construction.
-You can reinforce fin-body joints with a "fillet" of hobby epoxy, or glue the fins into slots cut into the body tube if you're worried about fins breaking off.
+You can use cyanoacrylate "super" glues for short-term on-field repairs, but do not use them for structural initial construction.
+You can reinforce fin-body joints with a "fillet" of hobby epoxy, or glue the fins into slots cut into the body tube to keep your fins from breaking off.